jacksonbull87/Social-Listening-NLP-Project/README.md

     I will use bigrams in my final LDA model

-## Modeling/Topic Results
+## Modeling/Topic Results (MVP)
     I ran my processed data through a Gensim LDA model with 4 topics as one of my parameters and a minimum term frequency of 50.
     You can click on the link below for an interactive visualization of the topic distribution for each cluster.